 However, Blockchain can optimize commercial real estate transaction management by digitalizing various steps of the transaction process.

 Hence, with blockchain, commercial real estate transaction management becomes faster, secure, accurate, transparent, and low-cost.

 Let’s look at the various use cases of blockchain in commercial real estate transaction management.

 1. Due Diligence

 And, every participant in the network can access and validate the record, including the financial advisors.
-Therefore, it eliminates the need for third-party intermediaries.
-As a result, it accelerates the validating process.
+Therefore, it removes the need for third-party intermediaries, speeding up the process.